Günter Netzer: Managerial career

-Media businessman and football expert
+Media businessman and pundit

 After the end of his playing career, Netzer founded an advertising agency in Zürich, Switzerland, where he continues to live.
 He also deals in TV rights and is currently executive director of the Swiss sports rights managing agency Infront Sports & Media AG, a partner company of the German Football Association.

 Apart from that, Netzer worked as a reporter and football pundit on TV.
-For his work with the German TV channel ARD and host Gerhard Delling, commenting on games of the German national team, both received the prestigious Adolf Grimme Award in 2000.
+For his work with the German TV channel ARD and host Gerhard Delling, commenting on games of the Germany national team, both received the prestigious Adolf Grimme Award in 2000.

 Despite their frequent arguments on TV, which they have developed into a kind of iconic skit, Netzer and Delling are said to be close friends.
 Netzer was Delling's best man at his wedding in May 2003.

-It was the duo's harsh criticism of the German national side's poor performance that triggered Rudi Völler's famous eruption on 6 September 2003, immediately after the international match against Iceland.
+It was the duo's harsh criticism of the Germany national side's poor performance that triggered Rudi Völler's famous eruption on 6 September 2003, immediately after the international match against Iceland.
 The then Bundestrainer (manager) harshly criticized Netzer, some considered it abusively, in a live interview after the goalless draw.

 Following the 2010 FIFA World Cup in South Africa, Netzer announced he was leaving the ARD after 13 years.

 Netzer is married and has one daughter.
-He lives in Switzerland and has Swiss citizenship, too.
+Having lived in Switzerland since the end of his football career, he has also acquired Swiss citizenship.